LLNL/RAJA/docs/sphinx/user_guide/tutorial.rst

 The examples in this section illustrate how to use ``RAJA::kernel`` methods to execute complex loop kernels, such as nested loops.
-It also describes how to construct kernel execution policies, and use different view types and tiling mechanism to transform loop patterns.
+It also describes how to construct kernel execution policies, use different view types and tiling mechanisms to transform loop patterns.

 .. toctree::
    :maxdepth: 1